GeekVisit/uproot/README.md

 ## Installation

-Binaries are included for MacOs, Linux, and Windows for the latest releases.
+Binaries are included for macOS, Linux, and Windows for the latest releases.
 Simply download to your respective platform and put in your path.

 ## Compiling